mike76-dev/sia-satellite/SETUP.md

 ```
 mysql> CREATE DATABASE satellite;
 ```
 Then create a user for the Satellite.
 This guide will be using `satuser` as the user name.
-Take a note of this name and be sure to change password to a strong password of your choosing:
+Take a note of this name and be sure to change password to a strong password of your choice:
 ```
 mysql> CREATE USER 'satuser'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
 ```